Embattled Loew To Stay On As Germany Coach For Euros - UrduPoint

 The DFB's 14-member presidential committee had initially been due to meet Friday to determine Loew's fate.

-However, the group brought its decision forward, aligning itself with the views of the "management committee and national team director Oliver Bierhoff", the DFB added.
+However, the group brought its decision forward, following the "recommendation of the presidential committee and of national teams and academy director Oliver Bierhoff", the DFB added.

+"The DFB presidential board was in agreement that key sporting goals have already been achieved in the run-up to the European Championship in 2021," the statement read.

+"These include qualifying for the tournament, remaining in League A of the Nations League, and being placed in the first pot for World Cup qualification.

+Liverpool coach Jurgen Klopp and Bayern Munich boss Hansi Flick, Loew's assistant coach at the 2014 World Cup, were the candidates German fans most wanted to see take over.

+However, the DFB's chief decision-makers were reassured by Loew's pitch that he was still the right man to lead the team.

-"During this meeting, Joachim Loew informed the participants of his analysis, his ideas and his projects," the statement continued.
+"In the meeting, Loew informed the members present about his assessments, ideas, and plans for the future," the DFB statement continued.

+It added: "The performance of the national team and of the coach cannot and must not be judged off the back of one single match.

-"Our eyes must remain fixed on the preparations for the Euros next year.
-We have the firm conviction that Joachim Loew and his staff will succeed... despite a difficult situation for everyone."While Loew is under contract until the 2022 World Cup in Qatar, his position could again come under scrutiny at the Euros, which were postponed by a year due to the coronavirus pandemic.
+"Attention now turns to next year's continued preparations for the European Championship.
+Despite a challenging situation for all, there is a firm belief that Joachim Loew and his coaching team will deliver positive results."While Loew is under contract until the 2022 World Cup in Qatar, his position could again come under scrutiny at the Euros, which were postponed by a year due to the coronavirus pandemic.

 Germany have been drawn in a tough group at the finals with defending champions Portugal, World Cup holders France and Hungary.